palantir/atlasdb/docs/source/miscellaneous/doc/adr/0011-retry-long-running-locks-via-blockingtimeoutexception.md

 #### BLOCK_FOR_AT_MOST Behaviour

-After implementation of Phase I, lock requests that block for less than the idle timeout, or that are `BLOCK_INDEFINITELY` will behave correctly.
+After implementation of the above, lock requests that block for less than the idle timeout, or that are `BLOCK_INDEFINITELY` will behave correctly.
 However, lock requests that block for more than the idle timeout will be incorrect: